SquareBracketAssociates/Booklet-AdvancedMicroProjects/Chapters/SimpleLan/Simple-LAN-Definition.md

 A `LNNode` has two basic messages to send and receive packets.

-When a packet is sent to a node, the node has to accept the packet, and send it on.
+When a packet is sent to a node, the node has to accept the packet and send it on.
 Note that with this simple behavior, the packet can loop infinitely in the LAN.
 We will propose some solutions to this issue later.
 To implement this behavior, you should add a protocol `send-receive`, and implement the following two methods:

 ```